idc9/mvmm/README.md

 **author**: [Iain Carmichael](https://idc9.github.io/)

-This package implements the multi-view clustering algorithms presented in (Carmichael, 2020).
+This package implements the multi-view clustering algorithms presented in ["Learning Sparsity and Block Diagonal Structure in Multi-View
+Mixture Models"](https://arxiv.org/pdf/2012.15313.pdf).
 The multi-view data setting means a fixed set of observations (e.g. patients) and multiple sets of variables (e.g. clinical as well as genomic features).
 The multi-view mixture model (MVMM) is a parametric clustering model (Bickel and Scheffer, 2004) based on two assumptions:

 1. Marginally, each view follows a mixture model i.e. there are V sets of clusters for a V view dataset.
 2. The views are independent given the marginal view cluster memberships.